-There will be a total solar eclipse across much of the United States on August 21, 2017.
-In order to see this eclipse as a TOTAL Eclipse, you must be in the path of totality indicated on the map.
-If you are not in the path of totality you will witness a partial solar eclipse.
+A total solar eclipse occurred across much of the United States on August 21, 2017.
+In order to see this eclipse as a TOTAL Eclipse, you had to be in the path of totality indicated on the map.
+If you were not in the path of totality you witnessed a partial solar eclipse.
 Additional information will be posted in a few weeks.

 Solar Eclipse Path of Totality 2017

-This photo below show what you might see during totality if you are on the “path of totality” indicated on the map above.
+This photo below show totality if you were in the “path of totality” indicated on the map.

 Total Solar Eclipse photo taken April 8, 2005